-Besides her online courses, private lessons, and sharing music in venues, festivals, and house concerts, violinist/violist Laurel also enjoys giving the gift of music as a workshop leader, a visiting clinician in schools, and also in online workshop.
-Interactive and supportive, Laurel's passion for music inspires students of all ages and abilities to ELEVATE their playing to the next level.
+Besides my online courses, private lessons, and sharing music in venues, festivals, and house concerts, I also enjoys giving the gift of music as a workshop leader, a visiting clinician in schools, and also in online workshop.
+I love sharing my passion for music, helping inspire students of all ages and abilities to ELEVATE their playing to the next level.

-Please check Laurel's calendar for upcoming workshop dates.
+Please check my calendar for upcoming workshop dates.

-If you'd like to host Laurel for a workshop, either in-person or online, here are some of her most popular offerings.
+If you'd like to host me for a workshop, either in-person or online, below are some of my most popular offerings.
 If you have another idea for a workshop, or would like to talk dates and fees, please be in touch.

 Please click a topic to learn more.

-In these “Complementing the Vocalist” workshops, Laurel helps participants explore how to improvise around a vocal melody line with harmony and rhythm techniques and how to support the message and genre of a song, elevating the melody line and the vocalist.
+In these “Complementing the Vocalist” workshops, I help participants explore how to improvise around a vocal melody line with harmony and rhythm techniques and how to support the message and genre of a song, elevating the melody line and the vocalist.

 Held ideally as a 4+ day “camp” with a concert for the participants at the end, the first day we explore exercises to spark students’ creativity and cover composition basics, including stylistic forms.
 The second day we home in on a song topic and start writing together, focusing on melody, rhythm, and structure.
 The third day we cover arrangement and style.
 The fourth day, we piece it all together and cover performance topics, including presentation, stage presence, managing performance anxiety, and audience engagement.

-Experiencing significant performance anxiety herself as a child in competitive orchestra and audition situations, Laurel enjoys hosting workshops to help players overcome stage fright.
-Besides experience over 25 years as a violin and viola teacher, in these workshops, Laurel draws on her training as a certified Clinical Hypnotherapist and certified yoga instructor, sharing mind-body techniques to help participants release past traumas and “future pace”, as many athletes do, for successful upcoming concerts.
+Having experienced significant performance anxiety herself as a child in competitive orchestra and audition situations, I enjoy helping players overcome stage fright.
+Besides experience over 25+ years as a violin and viola teacher, in these workshops, I draw on my training as a certified Clinical Hypnotherapist and a certified yoga and meditation instructor, sharing mind-body techniques to help participants release past traumas and “future pace,” as many athletes do, for successful upcoming concerts.